-Events, Trends, and Issues: Trends indicate that demand for quartz crystal devices should continue to grow, and consequently, quartz crystal production should remain strong well into the future.
+Events, Trends, and Issues: Trends indicate that demand for quartz crystal devices will continue to increase, and consequently, quartz crystal production is expected to remain strong well into the future.
 Growth of the consumer electronics market (for products such as personal computers, electronic games, and cellular telephones) will continue to drive global production.
 The growing global electronics market may require additional production capacity worldwide.

-World Mine Production, Reserves, and Reserve Base: This information is unavailable, but the global reserve base for lascas is thought to be large.
+World Mine Production and Reserves: This information is unavailable, but the global reserves for lascas are thought to be large.